-Action Requested: Staff proposes the following changes to the Kapsch Restated Maintenance Agreement to remove ITS-related contract scope:
+Therefore, staff proposes the following changes to the Kapsch Restated Maintenance Agreement to remove ITS-related contract scope not related to MoPac Express Lane facilities and operations:

-- Section M12.0 of the Scope of Work Summary remove key performance indicators #8 (MVD), #15 (Availability), #16 (Availability), and #18 (Availability). - The KPI Reporting and Management Plan remove key performance indicators #8 (MVD), #15 (Availability), #16 (Availability), and #18 (Availability). - Schedule 1.5 Maintenance Services Contract for Toll Collection System delete pricing for ITS Maintenance and the related ITS bill of quantities.
+- Section M12.0 of the Scope of Work Summary modify key performance indicator #8 (MVD) to apply to Express Lane facilities and remove key performance indicators #15 (Availability), #16 (Availability), and #18 (Availability). - The KPI Reporting and Management Plan modify key performance indicator #8 (MVD) to apply to Express Lane facilities and remove key performance indicators #15 (Availability), #16 (Availability), and #18 (Availability). - Schedule 1.5 Maintenance Services Contract for Toll Collection System remove pricing for ITS Maintenance and the related ITS bill of quantities for non-Express Lane facilities and operations.

-Due to these revisions, the Kapsch toll system monthly maintenance cost will decrease by \$22,670.06.
+The total decrease to the Kapsch toll system monthly maintenance cost from these changes is \$22,670.06.